poskanzerlab/astro-network-encoding/python/README.md

 These scripts also take as input files specifying the "ramping" characteristics of individual cells (see paper *Methods*).

-The ramping cell specification files used in the paper are located in the [Dryad repository](TODO) (link pending data deposition), as `ramping.zip`.
+The ramping cell specification files used in the paper are located in the [Dryad repository](TODO) (DOI pending data deposition), as `ramping.zip`.
 The configuration files in the `config` folder are set up to use these files by default.
 To use this original data:
 1. Place the extracted contents of `ramping.zip` into `intermediates/` (so that `intermediates/ramping/` should contain many `csv` files, such as `ramping_CBX-GABA.csv`, etc.).

 To generate your own ramping cell tables from extracted event tables, see `net_astro-ramping.ipynb`.